-Join Firelight Media on YouTube Live on Thursday, September 19, from 4-5 pm ET, for a Beyond Resilience conversation with the visionaries behind some of the most innovative and exciting Black-run movie theaters and film programming organizations in the U.S.
+On Thursday, September 19, 2024, Firelight Media hosted a Beyond Resilience conversation with the visionaries behind some of the most innovative and exciting Black-run movie theaters and film programming organizations in the U.S.

-Accessibility Notice: This event will include live ASL interpretation and closed captions.
+Accessibility Notice: This event recording includes ASL interpretation and closed captions.

-Moderator Jessica Green (Independent Impact Producer, It Was All a Dream & Driver; Independent Film Curator, BAM & MCNY) will be joined by Curtis Caesar John (Founder & Executive Director, The Luminal Theater, Columbia, South Carolina), Melissa Lyde (Founder, Alfreda’s Cinema, Brooklyn, New York), and Harrison Guy (Director of Arts & Culture, The DeLuxe Theater, Houston, Texas) to dive into their experiences building their visionary organizations and spaces.
-Introducted by Chloë Walters-Wallace (Director of Regional Initiatives, Firelight Media).
+Moderator Jessica Green (Independent Impact Producer, It Was All a Dream & Driver; Independent Film Curator, BAM & MCNY) was joined by Curtis Caesar John (Founder & Executive Director, The Luminal Theater, Columbia, South Carolina), Melissa Lyde (Founder, Alfreda’s Cinema, Brooklyn, New York), and Harrison Guy (Director of Arts & Culture, The DeLuxe Theater, Houston, Texas) to dive into their experiences building their visionary organizations and spaces.
+The event was introduced by Chloë Walters-Wallace (Director of Regional Initiatives, Firelight Media).

 Black-run movie houses have shaped the film industry for over a century, and these increasingly rare spaces are an important tool for sustaining Black independent film.
 Yet the history of the Black movie house remains hidden, and its contemporary value, is underestimated.